Updated: July 26, 2023

 Lordelo do Ouro and Massarelos

 Lordelo do Ouro is another great place for families, with a peaceful ambiance and plenty of green spaces.
-You are not far from either the center of Porto or from the ocean, providing you with the best of both worlds.
-The area’s proximity to the river and its elegant residential options make it an appealing location for many expats from all walks of life.
+You are not far from either the center of Porto or the ocean, providing you with the best of both worlds.
+The area’s proximity to the river and its elegant residential options makes it an appealing location for many expats from all walks of life.

 Bonfim